dusan02/pmp_v4/README.md

 ### ⏰ **Current Price Availability**

-**Live prices are available from 4:00 AM to 8:00 PM EST daily**, covering the complete trading session including pre-market and after-hours periods.
+**Live prices are available from 4:00 AM to 4:00 AM EST daily**, covering the complete trading session including pre-market and after-hours periods.

 ### 🔄 **Update System**